agarnung/agarnung.github.io/_posts/2025-01-30-conformal-prediction.md

 $$

 this means that the true price will fall within this interval with a probability of $$1 - \alpha$$.

+Conformal prediction is particularly useful in high-stakes fields, offering a clearer understanding of prediction limits and helping make more informed decisions.

+AI is transforming **healthcare** by providing non-invasive methods to assess critical health metrics, such as BMI, blood glucose levels, and other factors linked to heart disease and diabetes.
+However, traditional AI models often produce single-value predictions that may not fully capture the complexity of individual health risks.
+CP addresses this limitation by incorporating uncertainty bands, offering doctors a clearer range of potential outcomes.
+This approach enhances diagnostic accuracy, builds patient trust, and ensures fairer decision-making across diverse populations.
+Recently, CP has enabled more reliable obesity risk assessments [10], outperforming conventional methods.
+By analyzing age, height, weight, ethnicity, and education level, the model estimates waist circumference with 95% accuracy—without physical measurement.
+This advancement could revolutionize obesity care by replacing BMI with a more precise predictor of health risks.
+As researchers refine the model to include lifestyle factors like diet and exercise, AI-driven healthcare is becoming not just more innovative, but also safer and more equitable.

+As of today, this is not the time to reinvent the wheel unless we are willing to dive into a very low-level approach, even if we understand the mathematical intricacies of CP.
+To get started, we can mention some **libraries** and **tools** (ordered by preference based on what I was able to research in less than half a day) to experiment with everything related to this framework, especially in time series and forecasting.
+Examples include: CatBoost, XGBoost, LightGBM, Prophet, AutoTS, NBEATs, ARIMA, the Theta Model, AutoTS and the Holt-Winters method.

 # Conclusion